 Recorded meetings for team members that aren’t available for your scheduled time

 There are plenty of video conferencing tools available that offer different features including Zoom, Skype, Hangouts, Slack, and GoToMeeting.
-Read this article for a breakdown of the pros and cons of each.
 Read this article to take a deep dive into the pros and cons of some of the listed video conferencing tools.

 Bridgit Bench is the leading construction resource management and workforce planning solution because it helps to enable high level collaboration surrounding your organization’s most important asset – its people.
 Our solution not only helps you provide your team with controlled transparency, it’s also incredibly easy-to-use and approachable at every level.